Gardenhouse

 As stated previously, the profile directory contains all configuration files read by portage.

-File profiles/simple_desktop/parent Profile inheritance
+File garden/profiles/simple_desktop/parent Profile inheritance

 gentoo:default/linux/amd64/23.0/desktop/plasma